johnpfay/Water-Data-Bootcamp/1_StreamFlow/Excel/Streamflow.md

 #### 1. Clarifying the central question

 Data analysis has a workflow that often begins with clarifying the central question.
 For example, our initial question is *"How has Falls Lake affected streamflow?"* This question has some useful specifics: We know where we'll be working (Falls Lake) and what to core dataset will be (streamflow).
-However, it's vague on how we might evaluate effects of the dam on streamflow.
-As a data analyst your first job is often to clarify the central question into one that has a definitive answer, or at least one that allows you to present data to a way that facilitates others in making a more informed decision.
+However, the question is vague on how precisely we might evaluate effects of the dam on streamflow.
+As a data analyst your first job is often to <u>clarify a basic question into one that is *actionable*</u>, that is one that has a clear route to an answer or at least that allows you to present data to a way that facilitates effective decision making.

 This step usually requires some communication between the the client, project managers, experts in the field, and you, the data analyst.
 (And let's hope it goes better than this meeting: https://www.youtube.com/watch?v=BKorP55Aqvg .)
-For our example, however, we'll narrow the question down to the following objectives:
+For our Falls Lake example, however, we'll assume this meeting took place and narrowed on on the following questions:

 * How has the 100-year flood frequency changed since building the lake?
 * How have 7-month minimum flows changed since building the lake?
 * Has has variability in streamflow changed since building the lake?

-Expert hydrologists on our team have provided more specific guidance on these analyses below.
+While these are still a touch vague, our expert hydrologists will provide more specific guidance on these analyses below.

 #### 2. What data do I need to answer the question?
 Do those data exist?

-With our objectives clarified, our next step is to identify the data needed drive our analyses.
+With our objectives clarified, our next step is to <u>identify the data needed drive our analyses</u>.
 In our case, it's fairly obvious: we need long-term streamflow data at some point downstream (and not too far downstream) from the Falls Lake dam.
 In other cases, it may not be as obvious and may require another conference with the project team to figure out what that ideal dataset may be.

-When a target dataset is identified, the following question is whether those data exist?
-Knowing where to look or whom to ask whether a certain dataset exists comes with experience, though web-search skills can be quite useful too.
-In other words, it's not really something you can teach in a broad sense.
+When a target dataset is identified, the following question is <u>whether those data exist</u>?
+Knowing where to look or whom to ask whether a certain dataset exists comes with experience (though web-search skills can be quite useful too).
+In other words, it's not really something one can teach in a broad sense.
 However, if you've exhausted your search and still can't find the proper dataset for your analysis, your fallback is to look for **proxies**, or similar (existing) data that can be used in place of your [missing] data without making too crazy of assumption.
 In some cases, **models** can be used to derive suitable data to run your analysis.

 Again, we are fortunate in our case.
-The data we want are provided by the USGS' National Water Information System (NWIS).
-Instructions on how to grab the data we want will be provided below.
+The data we want are provided by the USGS' *National Water Information System* (NWIS).
+Instructions on how to grab the data we want are provided in this document.

 #### 3. Obtaining, exploring, and cleaning the data

 Data come in a variety of forms and formats.
 Some datasets lend themselves to easy import and immediate analysis; others may not be digital-ready (e.g. hard-copies or PDFs) or have an inconsistent format rendering them essentially useless.
 As they saying goes, "your mileage may vary" with the dataset you find.
 While there are techniques, technologies, and some tricks in getting messy, seemingly irretrievable data into a workable format, we will not focus deeply on that.
-Rather, we'll cover some reliable techniques for getting fairly standard data into a workable, or **tidy** format in Excel.
-Comparable, actually more powerful techniques exist for obtaining and cleaning data exist in R and Python scripting languages.
+Rather, we'll cover some reliable techniques for <u>getting data into a workable, or **tidy** format</u> in Excel.
+Comparable, actually more powerful techniques exist for obtaining and cleaning data exist in *R* and *Python* scripting languages that we'll examine  a bit later.

 #### 4. Conducting the analysis and communicating the results

-With the proper data in your analytical environment (e.g. Excel, R, Python), the remaining steps in the data analysis workflow involve answering your question(s).
-How this goes depends entirely on your particular needs, but in this exercise we will examine a few basic strategies for workign with data.
+With the proper data in your analytical environment (e.g. *Excel*, *R*, *Python*), the remaining steps in the data analysis workflow involve answering your question(s).
+How this goes ultimately depends on your particular objectives, but in this exercise we will examine a few basic strategies for working with data.
 These include:

 * Selecting and subsetting specific observations (rows) and variables (columns) of data.
 * Reshaping or changing the layout of your data, e.g. pivoting or transforming rows and columns